Applicant Frequently Asked Questions

 All new students should arrive between 9am and 12pm on the first day of Orientation.
 For more information please contact your Admissions counsellor.

 Does Prairie offer a shuttle service to and from Calgary Int'l Airport?

-Prairie offers a shuttle service for new students at the beginning of the school year as well as the beginning and end of Christmas break.
+Prairie offers a shuttle service for new students at the beginning of the school year.
 New students needing a shuttle for the beginning of the year need to contact their Admissions Counsellor.
-For Christmas break shuttles, students need to contact our campus receptionist, Val Leuf (firstname.lastname@example.org).
+For Christmas break shuttles, students need to contact our campus receptionist, Val Leuf (email@example.com).
 Christmas shuttles cost $50 one way and $85 return.